-Breaking: Shots Fired, Bridge Attack: Scotland Yard Treats as ‘Terrorist Incident’ in London
+Breaking: Four Dead, At Least 10 Injured in Suspected Terror Attack in London

 — Christopher Hope (@christopherhope) March 22, 2017

-Another said at least one person was being treated.
-Witnesses reported seeing a man with a knife in the grounds.
-A dozen armed police in non-standard gear are in the building.

-Buckingham Palace shut its gates following the attack.
-Queen Elizabeth II is inside.
+Buckingham Palace also shut its gates following the attack.
+Queen Elizabeth II is safely inside.

+The London Ambulance Service declared a “major incident” responding to the attack.
+London Mayor Sadiq Khan released a statement thanking the police and emergency services, and urging his citizens to follow the Metropolitan Police for more information.

 Wednesday marked the one-year anniversary of the terror attacks in Brussels that killed 32 and injured over hundreds.

-Note: This story is being updated as new information comes in.